biblequiz/BibleQuiz.com/_pages/history/records.md

 |       21 | 1993 | Stacy Hart         |     19 |     10 |     1 |  52.63% |
 | **21\*** | 1993 | Dan Smith          |     19 |     10 |     3 |  52.63% |
 | **21\*** | 2005 | Brittanica Chesser |     19 |     10 |   N/A |  52.63% |

-Note: Data either missing or not kept for 1963-1989 and 1992.

 ### Siblings in the Top 10